A woman with allergies worse at night

 While your symptoms may make it tougher to breathe at night, it’s not because your allergies themselves are getting worse.
 Instead, you’re almost certainly exposed to more allergens overall.

-How pollen allergies affect your sleep
+How do pollen allergies affect your sleep?

 If you’re allergic to pollen, you might think you’d be safe from sneezing and congestion by sleeping indoors.
 However, if you leave your windows open, you’re giving pollen a perfect entrance into your house.
 Also, pollen collects on your clothes and in your hair during the day, so when you lie down, you’re transferring it to your bedding.
 If you have an outdoor pet, they could also track pollen into the house and into your bed, especially if they get to sleep in yours.